Chemistry Video Lectures

 This course covers time-dependent quantum mechanics and spectroscopy.
 Topics include perturbation theory, two-level systems, light-matter interactions, relaxation in quantum systems, correlation functions and linear response theory, and nonlinear spectroscopy.

-General Chemistry (Chem 1A, Fall 2007)
+Chemistry 1A, 001 - Fall 2011

 Illustrate important aspects of chemistry (reaction types, dyes, synthetics, chemical technology, chemistry in every day life), involve substances or equipment that are not available in many schools, and/or are hazardous or cause problems of disposal.